Celeste1221/ColorStyleTransfer/README.md

 ```

 ## Usage
-See code files for input and output images.
+See ipynb file for input and output images.

 ## Useful links
 "A Neural Algorithm of Artistic Style" by Leon A. Gatys, Alexander S. Ecker, Matthias Bethge https://arxiv.org/abs/1508.06576